Skip to main content

 Getting Started

-• Downloads and installs the correct package for your platform
+1. Download and install the correct package for your platform

 tip

-When using your AI assistant with noBGP integration, it can generate the configuration code and provide you with the complete installation command automatically.
+When using your AI assistant with noBGP integration, it can generate a ready-to-run install command using the register_node tool.

 Using curl: